zachcarlson/ASLImageRecognition/README.md

       B.mp4
       ..
 ```
-3. Open a terminal window in your preferred Python IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/).
+3.  **Open a terminal window** in your preferred Python IDE, we recommend [Visual Studio Code](https://code.visualstudio.com/).
 The current working directory should be `/ImageRecognition` for all following commands.

-4. Running the following command will split the `.mp4` in `/Videos` into images.
+4.  **Split videos into images.** Running the following command will split the `.mp4` in `/Videos` into images.
 They'll be saved in `uncropped_frames`:
 ```
 python .\step01_VideoSplitPreProcess.py
 ```
-5. Running the following command will crop the images from 1080x1920 pixels to 224x224 pixels.
+5. **Crop images.** Running the following command will crop the images from 1080x1920 pixels to 224x224 pixels.
 These images will be saved in `cropped_frames`:
 ```
 python .\step02_CropPreProcess.py
 ```
-6. Running the following command will convert the images to grayscale.
+6. **Convert images to grayscale.** Running the following command will convert the images to grayscale.
 These images will be saved in `gray_frames`:
 ```
 python .\step03_GrayscalePreProcess.py
 ```
-7. Running the following command will import all images per class and save them into one single `.csv`.
+7. **Convert images to `.csv`.** Running the following command will import all images per class and save them into one single `.csv`.
 These `.csv` files will be saved in `csv_files`.  *After `step04_CSVConversionPreProcess.py` has completed, you will have all necessary files to run the `ASLImageRecognition.ipynb` Notebook, if you wish.*
 ```
 python .\step04_CSVConversionPreProcess.py
 ```
-8. Running the following command will produce the EDA figures for this project, which will be saved in `figures`:
+8. **Create EDA visualizations.** Running the following command will produce the EDA figures for this project, which will be saved in `figures`:
 ```
 python .\step05_EDA.py
 ```
-9. Running the following command will generate the required numpy files for KNN (and save these in `numpy_files`):
+9. **Create numpy files for KNN.** Running the following command will generate the required numpy files for KNN (and save these in `numpy_files`):
 ```
 #create numpy files for KNN
 python .\step06_training.py DimReduce
 ```
-10. Running the following command will generate the required numpy files for CNN (and save these in `numpy_files`):
+10.  **Create numpy files for CNN.** Running the following command will generate the required numpy files for CNN (and save these in `numpy_files`):
 ```
 #create numpy files for CNN
 python .\step06_training.py csvToNpy
 ```
-11. Now that the required numpy files are made, you can run the first two models.
+11.  **Run KNN.** Now that the required numpy files are made, you can run the first two models.
 There are several options for KNN to tune the value of K.  *If you want to run KNN on more than one K value you must include `HyperTweak` in your command.*  Some examples are below:
 ```
 #Run KNN with default K=10
 python .\step06_training.py KNN